07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

-1. tokenUser : username of who register the shipment
+1. tokenUser : username of who register the purchase

 - Response :